rg-engineering/ioBroker.heatingcontrol/README.md

 * (René) see issue #120: override from thermostat only if it's different to current settings
 * (René) see issue #126: TestThermostat should not be checked for correct configuration
 * (René) see issue #124: vis from Pittini: Image for open / closed window adjustabel (as an option, if nothing is configured the original will be used)
+* (René) see issue #127: use value from thermostat until next profile point

 ### 0.5.7 (2020-07-07)
 * (René) see issue #116: get MinimumTemperature for vis only if enabled